-When one thinks about Ireland they often picture lush green hills, rolling cliffs, and maybe a pint of Guinness or two.
-But just like any place with a rich history, Ireland has its fair share of hauntings.
+When one thinks about Ireland they often picture lush green hills, rolling cliffs, and of course a pint of Guinness (or two).
+But just like any place with a long and rich history, Ireland has its fair share of hauntings.

 With St. Patrick’s Day right around the corner, why not celebrate early by taking a tour through Ireland’s most haunted castles.

 Considered as one of the most haunted castles in the world, thousands of tourists flock to Leap Castle each year in the hopes that they will run into its former occupants.
 The castle is said to be haunted by a number of spectres, the most terrifying being a small hunchback creature with a nauseating stench of sulphur and decomposing corpses.

 Just 30 minutes from the famous Cliffs of Moher, Leamaneh Castle is haunted by the legend of Red Mary.
 Mary is rumoured to have had over 20 husbands, most of whom died under suspicious circumstances.
 After the death of her last husband, Mary was captured by a group of locals who fastened her to a hollow tree and left her to die.
 Some have reported hearing her chilling cackles while visiting the castle grounds.